ASIC grants class order exemption with regulatory framework for stablecoins on the horizon 10 min read

 - experimentation from various institutions on the potential of digital assets in payments.
 This includes the join activities of the Reserve Bank of Australia; the Digital Finance Cooperative Research Centre; and various institutional participants in Project Acacia, which involves a number of pilot and proof of concept use cases, with both central-bank issued digital currencies and privately issued stablecoins.

-ASIC’s current INFO 225 provides guidance on how Australian financial services law applies to crypto-assets—including cryptocurrencies, tokens, stablecoins and initial coin offerings, with an understanding of each of these likely operating as financial products.
+The Exposure Draft and proposed licensing framework have been in development for several years.
+ASIC’s current INFO 225 provides guidance on how Australian financial services law applies to crypto-assets—including cryptocurrencies, tokens, stablecoins and initial coin offerings, with an understanding that each of these likely operates as a financial product.

 New ASIC Class Order eases entry for stablecoin intermediaries

 The most recent update to the stablecoin regulatory framework is through ASIC's introduction, on 18 September 2025, of a new class exemption through ASIC Corporations (Stablecoin Distribution Exemption) Instrument 2025/631.
-This targeted class exemption removes the need for intermediaries distributing Australian-issued stablecoins to hold separate Australian Financial Services (AFS), market or clearing and settlement facility licences—on the condition that the stablecoin issuer itself is AFS-licensed.
+This targeted class exemption removes the need for intermediaries distributing Australian-issued stablecoins named in the instrument to hold separate AFS, market, or clearing and settlement facility licences—on the condition that the stablecoin issuer itself is AFS licensed.
+This may be interpreted as an interim measure in light of the Tranche 1a Exposure Draft, to provide an avenue for stablecoin issuers to readily issue them until a formal regulatory framework is established.

 The effect of the class order is to provide further flexibility and clarity to downstream intermediaries for the issued stablecoins where they are issued by a licensed entity.
 Intermediaries benefiting from the relief must make the issuer's product disclosure statement available to their clients, but are otherwise exempt from licensing requirements.